 Macduff.
 Hail, king! for so thou art.
+Behold where stands

+The usurper's cursed head.
 The time is free.

 I see thee compassed with thy kingdom's pearl,

-Who speak my salutation in their minds --
+That speak my salutation in their minds --

 Whose voices I desire aloud with mine.

 Hail, king of Scotland!

 All.
-Hail, king of Scotland.
+Hail, king of Scotland!
+[Flourish.

 Malcolm.
-We shall not spend a large expense of time

-Before we reckon with your several loves

-And make us even with you.
-My thanes and kinsmen,

-Henceforth be earls, the first that ever Scotland
+We shall not spend a large expense of time Before we reckon with your several loves And make us even with you.
+My thanes and kinsmen, Henceforth be earls, the first that ever Scotland

 In such an honour named.
 What's more to do,

-As would be planted newly with the time --
+Which would be planted newly with the time --

 As calling home our exiled friends abroad

 That fled the snares of watchful tyranny,

 Producing forth the cruel ministers

 Of this dead butcher and his fiend-like queen --

 Who, as 'tis thought, by self and violent hands

 Took off her life -- this, and what needful else

 That calls upon us, by the grace of grace

 We will perform in measure, time and place.

 So thanks to all at once, and to each one,

 Whom we invite to see us crowned at Scone.